How interfaces change with frequency of use

 Density increase

 Interfaces should make things easy to find.
-One way to do this is to show less things to a person.
+One way to do this is to show fewer things to a person.
 But if someone uses an interface often they’ll quickly learn where things are.
 They might prefer if the interface shows more things at once, so they don’t need to change the view as often and can do things faster.
 This means higher density can be useful.